Both research and common sense tell us that people who practice gratitude are happier. As it turns out, they also tend to be healthier.

 In one study, the pair found that gratitude was associated with more sleep and a better quality of sleep, as well as a greater sense of optimism.
 Could it be that by focusing on the positive instead of the negative in our lives, gratitude decreases stress (research has shown that it does) and helps us relax, so we sleep better?

 Emmons and McCullough also found a positive association between gratitude and more time spent exercising.
 Physical inactivity is linked to one in ten deaths worldwide, so any increase in physical activity is extremely important.
 Unfortunately, their research did not indicate which comes first, exercise or gratitude.
 It is possible that one benefits the other.
 Exercise may increase gratitude at the same time that gratitude increases exercise.

 In addition to sleep and exercise, a healthy diet is essential for good health.

 A healthy diet depends on how much we eat as well as what we eat.
 The greater impulse control we have, the less likely we are to binge eat or to grab the instant gratification of unhealthy treats.
 A study published in Psychological Science indicates that gratitude is associated with an increased ability for “delayed gratification”.
 This means that we are better able to control sudden impulses.

-While exercise, sleep and good nutrition all help support good health, when people get sick, part of their recovery depends on how well they follow the advice of their healthcare provider.
+While exercise, sleep and good nutrition all support good health, when people get sick, part of their recovery depends on how well they follow the advice of their healthcare provider.
 In other gratitude studies, patients who are more grateful have been shown to be more likely to follow provider recommendations more closely.
 Again, the mechanism is not clear and further research is needed.

 With all of these potential health benefits, it’s not surprising that “gratitude journals” are so popular.
 By developing a habit of gratitude, we are practicing self-care for both our mental and physical well-being.